petrov-mg/ignite/operation_context/04-security-attribute.md

 - It engages **only when the thread's context is default**.
 While `restoreSnapshot(null)` was a NOOP this left a hole — a thread that had *inherited* a non-default context from an unrelated operation kept it.
-Since `13b506e028c` the dispatcher resets the context to defaults before dispatch ([05.11](05-context-loss.md#511-empty-snapshot-restores-are-a-noop--fixed)), so by the time this check runs, "default" reliably means "no context arrived with the message".
+Since the IGNITE-28915 null-snapshot fix the dispatcher resets the context to defaults before dispatch ([05.11](05-context-loss.md#511-empty-snapshot-restores-are-a-noop--fixed)), so by the time this check runs, "default" reliably means "no context arrived with the message".
 - It is security-only.
 A second distributed attribute gets no equivalent floor.